Our Capped Fee Model Portfolio Service for Financial Advisers

 These Pillar 3 disclosures will be reviewed on an annual basis as a minimum.
-The disclosures will be published as soon as is practical following the finalisation of Sparrows’ Internal Capital Adequacy Assessment Process (“ICAAP”) and its annual accounts.
+The disclosures will be published as soon as is practical following the finalisation of Sparrows’ Internal Capital Adequacy and Risk Assessment (“ICARA”) and its annual accounts.

 The information contained in these disclosures has not been audited by Sparrows’ external auditors and does not constitute any form of financial statement.